12 Signs That He or She Is Not “The One”

 Ask yourself, is he someone you would see as empathetic?
 This is important because if they are not compassionate, how could they be comforting to you if they are so self-absorbed?

 Along these same lines, people who are preoccupied with themselves tend to be narcissists in the extreme.
 It’s all about them.
-Any compassion they display is likely more designed to make them look good, rather than making you actually feel good.
+Any compassion they display is likely more designed to make them look good rather than making you actually feel good.

 You don’t feel any chemistry

 Meh.
-They are attractive, kind, attentive.
+They are attractive, kind, and attentive.
 But it’s not right somehow.
 This is ok!
 Trust your gut.
 You deserve (as does the other person) to have a relationship that is not only good on paper but also full of passion.
 If the chemistry just isn’t there, that’s OK!